Medical Reviewer

 Key Points

-• Impulse control disorders encompass a range of issues characterized by the inability to resist urges that lead to harmful behaviors, such as impulsive aggression, compulsive stealing, or setting fires.
+• Impulse control disorders are characterized by the inability to resist impulses that lead to harmful behaviors, such as impulsive aggression, compulsive stealing, or setting fires.

 • Risk factors for impulse control disorders include genetic predisposition, neurobiological factors, environmental influences, co-occurring mental health conditions, substance abuse, gender, and age.